Meteor-Community-Packages/meteor-autoform/README.md

 Eventually the quickForm helper will have a few different built in styles you can choose from, like horizontal, vertical, and responsive, as well as the ability to put the labels in placeholder instead of label.

-## Using Block Helpers Within and AutoForm
+## Using Block Helpers Within an AutoForm

 Because of the way the `{{#autoForm}}` block helper keeps track of data, if you use a block helper within an autoForm and that block helper changes the context, things won't work correctly.
 Examples of